isaackrementsov/robohawks-api/README.md

+# Robohawks-2019-new
+This is the new robohawks robot controller app.
+We were using an old version, so this one was created to fix compatibility errors.
 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.